christian-ocampo/fibonacci_sequence_calculator/README.md

 # fibonacci_sequence_calculator
-Calculated Fibonacci Sequence to nth terms using three methods.
+Calculated Fibonacci Sequence to nth term using lists, generators, and recursions.

 The Fibonacci Series is a sequence of integers where each integer is the sum of the previous two, except for the first two integers in the sequence.
 This program demonstrates this sequence using three methods: lists, generators, and recursion.